shawnrowley/namely/README.md

 This implementation gave me the opportunity to use AngularJS, Openshift, WildFly and some new JavaEE 7 features.

-Began a golang implmentatation of the backend today https://github.com/shawnrowley/namemanagergo.
+Began a golang implmentation of the backend today https://github.com/shawnrowley/namemanagergo.
 Quick and fairly easy to implement a server, REST Service, and MongoDB.

 Technologies
 -----------